Collaborating organizations

 The Religious Formation Conference (RFC) is a national Roman Catholic organization serving religious institutes of women and men with programs and services for those in the ministry of initial and lifelong formation, and general congregational membership.
 Sister Debbie attends the RFC biennial Congress.

-The USCCB Committee on Clergy, Consecrated Life and Vocations seeks to foster and encourage the various forms of consecrated life in the Church today.
-These diverse forms include: Monastic Life, the Orders of Virgins, Hermits, and Institutes completely devoted to contemplation, Apostolic Religious Life, Secular Institutes, Societies of Apostolic Life, and new or renewed forms of the consecrated life (cf. Vita Consecrata, 6-12).
+The USCCB Committee on Clergy, Consecrated Life, and Vocations seeks to foster and encourage the various forms of consecrated life in the Church today.
+These diverse forms include Monastic Life, the Orders of Virgins, Hermits, and Institutes completely devoted to contemplation, Apostolic Religious Life, Secular Institutes, Societies of Apostolic Life, and new or renewed forms of the consecrated life (cf. Vita Consecrata, 6-12).
 Sister Debbie attends the annual USCCB CCLV meeting in November.

 A Nun’s Life Ministry helps people discover and grow in their vocation by engaging questions about God, faith, and religious life.
 A Nun’s Life Ministry is founded on the belief that each person is called by God to a vocation that enriches the individual and the world.

-The mission of the Catholic Campus Ministry Association (CCMA) is to be the voice and promote the mission of the Church among its students in higher education by empowering campus ministers through formation, networking and resources.
+The mission of the Catholic Campus Ministry Association (CCMA) is to be the voice and promote the mission of the Church among its students in higher education by empowering campus ministers through formation, networking, and resources.

-The Center for Applied Research in the Apostolate (CARA) is a national, non-profit, Georgetown University affiliated research center that conducts social scientific studies about the Catholic Church.
-The mission of CARA is to: increase the Church's self understanding; to serve the applied research needs of Church decision-makers; and to advance scholarly research on religion, particularly Catholicism.
+The Center for Applied Research in the Apostolate (CARA) is a national, non-profit, Georgetown University-affiliated research center that conducts social scientific studies about the Catholic Church.
+The mission of CARA is to: increase the Church's self-understanding; to serve the applied research needs of Church decision-makers; and to advance scholarly research on religion, particularly Catholicism.

 The Communicators for Women Religious (CWR) is a professional organization of personnel responsible for communications within religious congregations of women.
-Their mission is to be a network of professional support and education for members who promote understanding of women religious, enhance their image and advance their mission.
+Their mission is to be a network of professional support and education for members who promote understanding of women religious, enhance their image, and advance their mission.
 Carol Scheiber is the NRVC liaison to CWR.

-The Mission of the Mexican American Catholic College is to empower and educate leaders for service in a culturally diverse church and society.
+The Mission of the Mexican American Catholic College (MACC) is to empower and educate leaders for service in a culturally diverse church and society.
 The Mexican American Catholic College is an independent, Catholic institution of higher learning.

-NRVC is grateful to the following foundations and benefactors for their generous financial support to advance the mission of NRVC to be a a catalyst for vocation discernment and the full flourishing of religious life as sisters, brothers, and priests for the ongoing transformation of the world.
+NRVC is grateful to the following foundations and benefactors for their generous financial support to advance the mission of NRVC to be a catalyst for vocation discernment and the full flourishing of religious life as sisters, brothers, and priests for the ongoing transformation of the world.

 The Conrad N. Hilton Foundation is a family foundation established in 1944 by the man who started Hilton Hotels.
 We provide funds to nonprofit organizations working to improve the lives of disadvantaged and vulnerable people throughout the world.